Newfoundland

 Newfoundlands are generally healthy dogs, but like many large breeds, they're predisposed to certain conditions that Australian owners should be aware of.
 The average lifespan is 9-10 years, which is typical for giant breeds.

-The most serious concern is gastric dilatation-volvulus (GDV), commonly known as bloat.
-This life-threatening condition occurs when the stomach fills with gas and twists, cutting off blood supply.
-Symptoms include non-productive retching, a swollen abdomen, pacing, excessive drooling, and collapse.
-If you notice these signs, get to your nearest emergency vet immediately - time is critical.
-Prevention strategies include feeding smaller, frequent meals, using slow-feeder bowls, avoiding exercise around mealtimes, and considering a gastropexy procedure during desexing.
+The most serious concern is gastric dilatation-volvulus (GDV), or bloat – when the stomach twists and traps air.
+Symptoms include retching without vomiting, a swollen abdomen, and pacing.
+If you notice these signs, get to your nearest emergency vet immediately.
+To help prevent it, feed smaller, frequent meals in a slow-feeder bowl and avoid exercise around mealtimes.

 Osteosarcoma, an aggressive bone cancer, unfortunately affects this breed more than others.
 Early signs include lameness or limping, requiring prompt veterinary attention.
-Dilated cardiomyopathy (DCM) affects the heart muscle, causing symptoms like rapid breathing, lethargy, and decreased appetite.
+Dilated cardiomyopathy (DCM) affects the heart muscle, causing symptoms like rapid breathing and lethargy.

 Feeding a Newfoundland properly is crucial for maintaining their health and preventing serious conditions like bloat.
 These gentle giants have hearty appetites but slower metabolisms than smaller breeds, making portion control essential for Australian owners.